goldstack/goldstack/docs/goldstack/configuration/project.md

 It can often be overwhelming to start working with a new starter project.
-If you provide us with some details about your project, we can generate a baseline configuration for you.
+If you provide us with some details about your project, we can generate a baseline configuration for deployment to AWS.

 The following properties are required for general project configuration: